Hanumangarh: Language

 Hindi is the official language and English is the additional official language.
 Rajasthani language is the most commonly spoken language in Hanumangarh, followed by Punjabi, Bagri and Hindi.

 Transportation

 Railway junction

 A view of railway station at Hanumangarh Junction.

-Hanumangarh Junction railway station is a major railway station on Jodhpur-Bathinda line; Sadulpur, Rewari, Jaipur, Sri Ganganagar, Anupgarh, (Canaloop).
-Earlier both meter gauge and broad gauge lines passed through this station and now all lines passing through here have been converted to broad gauge.
-There is also a Diamond Railway Crossing.
-In 1982, the broad gauge started from Bhatinda to Suratgarh via Hanumangarh.
+Hanumangarh Junction railway station is a major railway station on Jodhpur–Bathinda line; Sadulpur, Rewari, Jaipur, Sri Ganganagar, Anupgarh, (Canaloop).
+Earlier both metre gauge and broad gauge lines passed through this station and now all lines passing through here have been converted to broad gauge.
+There is also a diamond railway crossing.
+In 1982, the broad gauge started from Bathinda to Suratgarh via Hanumangarh.
 On 1 October 2012, Hanumangarh-Sadulpur metergauge track closed and it was converted into broad gauge.
 Three Hanumangarh to Sri Ganganagar passenger trains are running on the broad gauge track.
-This track provides smooth rail traffic between two strategically important cantonments at Jaisalmer (Rajasthan) and Udhampur (J&k) via Hanumangarh, Sri Ganganagar and Firozpur.
+This track provides smooth rail traffic between two strategically important cantonments at Jaisalmer (Rajasthan) and Udhampur (J&K) via Hanumangarh, Sri Ganganagar and Firozpur.

 Government Nehru Memorial PG College in Hanumangarh town.